fadingNA/chat-completion-api/README.md

 ## Features

-- Easy-to-use CLI for the OpenAI Chat Completion API
+- Easy-to-use CLI for the ChatOpenAI Completion API from Langchain
 - Supports various models, temperature settings, and maximum token limits
 - Outputs to a specified file or a default file
 - Includes error handling and logging